MiniaturePets/Issues/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Suggestions helps us to add features based on the customers will.
+about: Suggestions help us improve the plugin based on your creative ideas.
 title: ''
-labels: ''
+labels: SUGGESTION, REVIEW
-assignees: ''
+assignees: Amokinio

 ---

 *Suggestion:*

-*How will it improve the plugin:*
+*What Are The Benefits of This Feature:*

-*Any examples or additional information:*
+*Ways of Implementing This Feature:*